colevandersWands/thesis-proposal/README.md

 Guzdial, M. (2004).
 Programming environments for novices.
 Computer science education research, 2004, 127-154.

 Hevner, A., & Chatterjee, S. (2010).
 Design science research in information systems.
 In Design research in information systems (pp. 9-22).
 Springer, Boston, MA.

+Tondeur, J., Van Braak, J., & Valcke, M. (2007).
+Curricula and the use of ICT in education: Two worlds apart?.
+British Journal of Educational Technology, 38(6), 962-976.

+Finavaro Aniche, M., Hermans, F. F. J., & van Deursen, A. (2019).
+Pragmatic software testing education.
+In SIGCSE 2019-Proceedings of the 50th ACM Technical Symposium on Computer Science Education.
+Association for Computing Machinery (ACM).

+Swidan, A., & Hermans, F. (2019, May).
+The Effect of Reading Code Aloud on Comprehension: An Empirical Study with School Students.
+In Proceedings of the ACM Conference on Global Computing Education (pp. 178-184).

 [TOP](#title)